-The reasons check-ins are so powerful is that most of the time, users will not only check-in on Foursquare but also share their check-in with their Twitter and/or Facebook audience.
-This is great word-of-mouth marketing as people are more likely to go places their friends have been or recommended.
+The reasons check-ins are so powerful is that, most of the time, users will not only check in on Foursquare but also share their check-in with their Twitter and/or Facebook audience.
+This is great word-of-mouth marketing as people are more likely to go places their friends have been to or recommended.

-Promote check-ins at your business location by putting a Foursquare window cling on your business’ window to remind people to check-in.
-Also be sure to advertise your Foursquare presence and specials on your website so people will know they are getting a great deal to check-in when they arrive.
+Promote check-ins at your business location by putting a Foursquare window cling on your business’s window to remind people to check in.
+Also, be sure to advertise your Foursquare presence and specials on your website so people will know they are getting a great deal when they check in on arrival.

 More Local Social Media Optimization Tips

-The following are general tips that fit almost any network in terms of making sure your social media presence is locally optimized and you are ready to build an even larger local audience.
+The following are general tips that suit almost any network that wants to make sure its social media presence is locally optimized and that is ready to build an even larger local audience.

-- Include Social Links in Your Emails – Anytime you send out emails, whether they are to your general mailing list or just regular emails to contacts, be sure that your email signature includes a link to your top social profiles.
+- Include Social Links in Your Emails - Anytime you send out emails, whether they are special emails to your general mailing list or just regular emails to your contacts, be sure that your email signature includes a link to your top social profiles.

-- Include Social Buttons on Your Website – Add social media buttons or badges to your website so that visitors will be able to connect to your business easily.
-You can add them in the header, sidebar, or footer of your website.
+- Include Social Buttons on Your Website - Add social media buttons or badges to your website so that visitors are able to connect to your business easily.
+You can add them in the header, sidebar or footer of your website.

-- Add Social Mentions to Printed Materials and Advertisements – Do you have a brochure in your store, business cards, or advertisements in local magazines or newspapers?
+- Add Social Mentions to Printed Materials and Advertisements - Do you have brochures, business cards or advertisements in local magazines or newspapers?
 Be sure to add a simple “Follow us on Twitter” or “Find us on Facebook” to these items (and direct links if possible).

 - Stay Active - Staying active on your social networks will help greatly in encouraging engagement with your current audience.

-- Encourage Sharing – If you create content on your website in the form of articles, newsletters, or blog posts, be sure to encourage that your audience shares them socially.
+- Encourage Sharing - If you create content on your website in the form of articles, newsletters or blog posts, be sure to encourage your audience to share them socially.
 This should help lead new traffic to your website and connections to your social profiles.

 Looking at Local Analytics

-To make sure that your local marketing strategies are getting local results, be sure to check out the following analytics.
+To make sure that your local marketing strategies are getting local results, check out the following analytics.

-Here, you will be able to see if local visitors stay on your site longer than other visitors by analyzing time on site, bounce rate, and pages per visit.
-If you have set up goals on your website, such as when a person makes a purchase or signs up for your mailing list, you can see if people in particular regions are completing these goals more often than others.
-You might find additional regions that you will want to target your local marketing efforts towards through use of your analytics.
+Here, you will be able to see if local visitors stay on your site longer than other visitors by analyzing time on site, bounce rate and pages per visit.
+If you have set up goals on your website, such as a person making a purchase or signing up for your mailing list, you can see if people in particular regions are completing these goals more often than others.
+Through analyzing the data, you might find additional regions that you will want to target your local marketing efforts towards.

 Want to see if you are getting likes from the right audience?
 Check out your Facebook page’s Insights to see demographics information for your page’s likes, reach, and people talking about your page content.